Fabiancrg/Aeris_zb/README.md

 - **Pin 9 (TXD)** → GPIO 5 (ESP UART RX) - for receiving data

 **Note:** GPIO assignments can be changed in `main/board.h` if needed.
-- GPIO 18 can be connected for active command mode

 ### LPS22HB Wiring